 Bean and Bella working hard

 What seems like long ago now, I was an elementary teacher.
 I enjoyed my job, but loathed the bureaucracy.
-So, seven years ago when I gave birth to my first child, Bean, I started my journey as a stay-at-home-mom.
+So, ten years ago when I gave birth to my first child, Bean, I started my journey as a stay-at-home-mom.

 Only 4 months after she was born, she was diagnosed with an egg and milk allergy and so began our food-allergy journey.
 Next came the peanut allergy, and now there are too many to list.
 Bean is a caring, intelligent little girl.
-Her love and affection knows no boundaries.
+Her love and affection knows no bounds.
 She is spunky and quick-witted, silly and solemn.
 She has probably one of the most inquiring minds I’ve ever encountered and is constantly absorbing more and more knowledge.
-She is already a wise old owl, at the tender age of 7.
+She is already a wise old owl, at the tender age of 10.

 Our second daughter, Bella, was born in 2010 and our little family became complete.
-We are grateful to God that little sister doesn’t have any allergies.
+We are grateful that little sister doesn’t have any allergies.
 She has a sunny disposition and looks up to her big sister, who treats her as her own best friend.
 Bella loves to take risks and certainly keeps us on our toes.
 But she, too, is a miniature intellect, often surprising us with her memory and wit.

 We’ve finally settled back home after our long trip to the mainland and have slowly been returning to our routines, but adding school back in is always a little tricky after so much time off.
 The kids never seem to take it well… there tends to be a lot of tears, complaining, and whining involved.
 Does that happen in your family?